-Sasha Tran (Ali Wong) and Marcus Kim (Randall Park) were best-friends throughout their childhood.
+Sasha Tran (Ali Wong) and Marcus Kim (Randall Park) were best-friends through childhood.
 The two did everything together.
-They studied together, played together, and Sasha even joined Marcus’ family for dinner when her own parents were working late.
+They studied together, they played together, and Sasha even joined Marcus’ family for dinner whenever her own parents were working late.
 They were inseparable right up until they slept together one night as teenagers.
-After that, the two sort of just went their separate ways.
+After that, the two just sort of went their separate ways.

 The Pros & Cons